China, HK stocks drop as doubt over economic recovery weighs

-SHANGHAI, April 24 (Reuters) - China and Hong Kong stocks started the week on a soft note amid lingering concern over the sustainability of the economic recovery, despite more bullish forecasts from global banks.
+SHANGHAI, April 24 (Reuters) - China stocks fell for the fourth session in a row on Monday, weighed down by lingering concerns over the sustainability of the economic recovery, despite more bullish forecasts from global banks.

 ** Investors are looking beyond companies' first-quarter results for signs that China's economy is indeed on its feet.